 Where can you go to get assistance?

 In this and other blog posts, I have referred you to NICHCY and Wrightslaw.
-NICHCY’s materials are now on the National Parent Technical Assistance Center website.
+NICHCY’s materials are now on the Center for Parent Information and Resources (CPIR) website.
 You will find Parent Centers located in most states.
 They assist parents by providing up-to-date information, and high quality resources and materials.
 Click on this link to find a center in your state.
 Take advantage of this resource – it could be a lifeline!

 Would you ever drive a car without knowing the rules of the road first?
 What would you do first?
 How would you do it?
 Where would you go?
 Driving without knowing the laws could be disastrous!

 IDEA is there to ensure your child receives a free and appropriate public education (FAPE).
 It provides a roadmap to follow for a smooth process for your child in special education.
 But there may be times when things don’t go smoothly.
 This is when the law can help you.
 PWN is one of those provisions in the law that is there to help you navigate this system.
 Educate yourself on the process and soon you will feel that you are an equal player.
 The end result is that your child gets the help she needs, deserves and is to which she is entitled.

 Remember, you need to know the rules in order to drive the car.